sgware/sabre-benchmarks/readme.md

 problem and the recommended settings for testing them can be cited as:

 > Stephen G. Ware and Rachelyn Farrell, "A Collection of Benchmark Problems for
-> the Sabre Narrative Planner," Technical Report, Narrative Intelligence Lab,
+> the Sabre Narrative Planner, Version 1.1" Technical Report, Narrative
-> University of Kentucky, November 2023.
+> Intelligence Lab, University of Kentucky, November 2026.

 BibTeX entry: